ablator/ablator/docs/models.rst

 Defining Switchable Functionalities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Right now, you'll have to configure ablator entirely from the Django admin interface.
-A proper
-web interface will follow as soon as possible.

 To start, define a new *App*, giving it a name and a slug.
 The name is for use in the web interface,
 whereas the slug identifies the feature to the API and client libraries.
 Add a few *Functionalities*
 to your new app -- each *Functionality* should describe a distinct feature of your app.
 Give your